How Do I Sue a Cruise Ship Company?

 To settle a case, you merely make an agreement with the at-fault party.
 Sometimes they make the offer, and other times you will state a dollar value that you are happy settling for.
 Settlement negotiations take place throughout the legal process as the case continues, and they may involve offers of various terms from both sides.
 Cruise ship companies often want nondisclosure agreements as part of their settlements so that you do not tell anyone how much you settled for and do not reveal information about your accident or injury to the press or the general public.
 Our lawyers will help to push for fair terms that get you justice and fair compensation.
 That might mean requesting a premium settlement if those terms are to be included.

 Call Our Cruise Ship Injury Lawyers for Help Filing Your Lawsuit Against a Cruise Ship Company

 If you or a loved one was injured on a cruise ship, call Rivkind Margulies & Rivkind, P.A. today.
-Our cruise ship injury and maritime injury attorneys represent injury victims and work to get them the compensation they need from negligent cruise ships and cruise lines.
+Our cruise ship injury and maritime injury lawyer represent injury victims and work to get them the compensation they need from negligent cruise ships and cruise lines.
 For a free legal consultation on your potential case, call us today at (305) 204-5369.

 ABOUT OUR FIRM

 HOW WE HELP